Home > Networks and memberships

 SENS Network

-IDC is also a member of the Anti-Poverty Network Serbia and ECF (European Civic Forum) , as well as WANGO – a worldwide network of NGOs.
+IDC is also a member of the Anti-Poverty Network Serbia.
 Through the Poverty Reduction Network, we are part of the EAPN international network, Europe’s largest network of national, regional, and local networks, involving anti-poverty NGOs and grassroots groups as well as European Organisations, active in the fight against poverty and social exclusion.
 It was established in 1990.